-Historic Wave Of Latino Prosperity Is Threatened By Devastating Job Losses
+Why A Historic Wave Of Latino Prosperity Is Under Threat Now

 It was just a few months ago when things were looking up for Latinos.
 Wages were rising and unemployment had hit a record low.